SkillsUnion/tamkeen-cloud/3.3-cicd-on-aws/aws-code-pipeline.md

         NotificationArn: arn:aws:sns:us-east-1:123456789012:Approvals
 ```

-This feature helps enforce governance, prevents unauthorized deployments, and ensures quality assurance checkpoints are part of your CI/CD lifecycle.
+This feature helps enforce governance, prevents unauthorized deployments, and ensures quality assurance checkpoints are part of your CICD lifecycle.

 ## 8. Advanced Features
 - **Conditional Stage Execution**: Use variables, alarms, or custom conditions to control flow.